datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## Should a person do good, let him do it again and again.
-Let him find pleasure therein, for blissful is the accumulation of good. - The Buddha
+    ## Work while you have the light.
+You are responsible for the talent that has been entrusted to you. - Henri-Frédéric Amiel

 ![](assets/footer.svg)